PotLock/core/contracts/README.md

 ### [Sybil](sybil)

-A contract that provides a single wrapper method `is_human` that wraps configurable individual sybil providers, calculating weights and returning a boolean.
+A contract that provides a single wrapper method `is_human` that wraps configurable individual sybil resistance providers, calculating weights and returning a boolean.
+Also allows a user to collect "stamps" verifying their status with 3rd-party providers.

 ### [Registry](registry)